 A grant writer is a person responsible for crafting grant proposals.
-Although these writers often have an educational background in English, writing, or communications, anyone can write the proposal.
+Although these writers often have an educational background in English, writing, or communications, anyone can write a proposal.

-In order to create the most compelling proposal possible, grant writers need to have a firm grasp on the nonprofit’s mission and the needs of the community being served.
-They also need to be familiar with the organization from which they are requesting funding so they can speak specifically to their values and interests.
+To create the most compelling proposal possible, grant writers need to have a firm grasp on the nonprofit’s mission and the needs of the community being served.
+They also need to be familiar with the grantmaking organization so they can speak specifically to their values, motivations, and interests.

 Do you need to hire a grant writer?

-Some nonprofits have employees who are skilled at writing grants while other nonprofits will contract outside writers to write the grants for the nonprofit.
-To determine if you need to hire one, consider your bandwidth and your budget.
+Some nonprofits have employees who are skilled at writing grant proposals while other nonprofits will contract outside writers.
+To determine if you need to hire a grant writer, consider your bandwidth and your budget.

-In terms of bandwidth, ask yourself if someone on your team can take on the responsibility of researching and applying for grants.
-If not, you may want to hire an outside person to write the grant for you or consider bringing on a staff member whose responsibilities will include researching and writing grants.
+Ask yourself if someone on your team can take on the responsibility of researching and applying for grants.
+If not, you may want to hire an outside person to write the grant proposal for you or consider bringing on a staff member whose responsibilities will include researching and writing grant proposals.

-In order to decide whether or not to bring on a full-time staff member, consider your budget.
+To decide whether to bring on a full-time staff member, consider your budget.
 It may be more financially beneficial to outsource the job to someone on a contract basis.

 What is grant management software?

-When it comes to grant management, grant management software is a type of nonprofit software that allows nonprofits to more easily manage the grant application process.
-These programs often include features to help workflow, such as task reminders and the ability to assign tasks to various users.
-The software may also allow you to store contact information of funders you may be interested in working with in the future.
+Grant management software is a type of nonprofit software that allows nonprofits to easily manage the grant application process from one location.
+These programs often include features to help simplify your workflows, such as task reminders and the ability to assign responsibilities to various users.
+The software may also allow you to store the contact information of funders you may be interested in working with in the future.